evansims/uximage/README.md

-uxImage is yet another method of doing wicked awesome responsive image stuff.
-It's a standalone JavaScript library that handles fun things like:
+**uxImage is yet another JavaScript library for doing wicked awesome responsive image stuff.** It handles fun things like:

 * Responsive image scaling based on the dimensions of the parent container.
 * Dynamically swapping out larger or smaller images based on predefined breakpoints.